seddonym/grimp/docs/usage.rst

     :param str importer: A module or subpackage within the graph.
     :param str imported: Another module or subpackage within the graph.
+    :param bool as_packages: Whether or not to treat the imported and importer as an individual module, or as a package (including any descendants, if there are any).
+If treating them as packages, all descendants of ``importer`` and ``imported`` will be checked too.
+Defaults to True.
     :return: The shortest import chains that exist between the ``importer`` and ``imported``, and between any modules contained within them.
 Only one chain per upstream/downstream pair will be included.
 Any chains that are contained within other chains in the result set will be excluded.